KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/misc/nosync0r.rst

 .. contents::

-This is the `Frei0r-nosync0r <http://www.mltframework.org/bin/view/MLT/FilterFrei0r-nosync0r>`_ MLT filter
+This is the `Frei0r nosync0r <https://www.mltframework.org/plugins/FilterFrei0r-nosync0r/>`_ MLT filter.

-Video looks like a broken TV with bottom half of picture on the top of screen
+Video looks like a broken TV with bottom half of picture on the top of screen.

 https://youtu.be/91lPpm1nMTk

 https://youtu.be/VO1Mele0lzU